mdbridge/click-by-voice/README.md

   * e.g., the generated mouse events do not include coordinates and hover does not simulate moving the mouse over all the parent elements to the target element
+* Chrome clipboard bugs:
+  * using !!! without following text (e.g., wanted an empty clipboard afterwards) leaves the command in the clipboard because there is no way to empty the clipboard in Chrome extensions
+  * using !!! with thousands of lines can hang the browser for quite a long time

 ### Hint display